shaylarihosain/Scripps-College-Journal/README.md

      - If you don't have Creative Cloud installed, the app can download it for you.

 - **For senior designers**
-     - When deploying a new design guide, the Assets zip folder is all that needs to be changed.
+     - When deploying a new design guide, the Assets zip folder here on GitHub is all that needs to be updated.
 The app will use whatever font files are in the fonts folder, and whatever version of the design guide is present.

 # System requirements
 macOS Mojave or later